-Ability to design, implement and manage measurement systems, by choosing devices that are most suitable both from a technical and economical point of view.
+Ability to design, implement and manage measurement systems, by choosing devices that are the most appropriate both from a technical and economical point of view.
 Ability to integrate instruments and devices of industrial level.

 - Making informed judgements and choices:

 Ability to evaluate results, select relevant information and suitable approximations to realize measurement systems.
-The student must test her/his capability to perform design choices and justify them.
+The student must test their capability to perform design choices and justify them.

 -Continuous learning skills